romilly/microbit-quiz-runner/README.md

 ## Software installation

-Clone this repository into the directory of your choice by running `git clone xxx` in that dictory.
+Clone this repository into the directory of your choice by running `git clone https://github.com/romilly/microbit-quiz-runner` in that directory.

 I use the mu editor to install software on the micro:bits, but you can use another technique if you prefer.